Taqla/context-engineering-learn/04_organs_applications.md

 Tracking these metrics helps identify bottlenecks and optimization opportunities.

-<QuizEmbed
-  moduleId="module-3"
-  section="applications"
-  quizzes={[
-    {
-      difficulty: 'simple',
-      question: 'Which of the following is listed as an organ-based application?',
-      options: {
-        A: 'Simple text generation',
-        B: 'Autonomous agents with planning, execution, and reflection',
-        C: 'Basic keyword search',
-        D: 'Single-step calculations'
-      },
-      correct: 'B',
-      hint: 'Look at the ORGAN-BASED APPLICATIONS box',
-      explanation: 'Autonomous agents with planning, execution, and reflection is one of the seven organ-based applications listed, along with research assistants, code generation, content creation, data analysis, complex problem solving, and interactive learning.'
-    },
-    {
-      difficulty: 'medium',
-      question: 'What is the target end-to-end accuracy metric for organ systems?',
-      options: {
-        A: '>70%',
-        B: '>80%',
-        C: '>90%',
-        D: '>95%'
-      },
-      correct: 'C',
-      hint: 'Check the ORGAN METRICS table',
-      explanation: 'The target end-to-end accuracy for organ systems is greater than 90%, reflecting the high quality standards expected from these sophisticated multi-cell systems.'
-    },
-    {
-      difficulty: 'hard',
-      question: 'Why is "Specialization Clarity" listed as an organ optimization factor?',
-      options: {
-        A: 'It reduces token costs',
-        B: 'Clearly defined cell roles improve coordination and prevent overlap',
-        C: 'It makes debugging easier',
-        D: 'It increases processing speed'
-      },
-      correct: 'B',
-      hint: 'Consider how cell roles affect the organ\'s function',
-      explanation: 'Specialization Clarity - how clearly defined each cell\'s role is - is critical because clear role definition improves coordination between cells, prevents redundant work, ensures each cell contributes its unique expertise, and makes the overall organ function more effectively.'
-    }
-  ]}
-/>

 ## Emergent Properties: The Magic of Organs

 The most fascinating aspect of context organs is their emergent properties—capabilities that arise from the system as a whole rather than from any individual cell: